Numan52/JEE-Banking-App/README.md

 # Banking and Stock Management App 💰📈

-A banking and stock management app that allows customers to buy and sell stocks.
-Also, bank employees can buy and sell stocks for customers.
-Stock information is being retrieved from a Web-Service via SOAP.
+This is a Java EE console application that enables customers to buy and sell stocks and manage their portfolios.
+Bank employees have extended capabilities to perform stock transactions on behalf of customers and manage customer registrations.
+Stock data is fetched via a SOAP web service.

 ## Features
 ### Customers